AztecProtocol/aztec-packages/docs/docs/developers/contracts/references/storage/private_state.md

 The interplay between a private state variable and its notes can be confusing.
 Here's a summary to aid intuition:

-A private state variable (of type `Singleton`, `ImmutableSingleton` or `Set`) may be declared in storage.
+A private state variable (of type `Singleton`, `PrivateImmutable` or `Set`) may be declared in storage.

 Every note contains a header, which contains the contract address and storage slot of the state variable to which it is associated.
 A note is associated with a private state variable if the storage slot of the private state variable matches the storage slot contained in the note's header.
 The header provides information that helps the user interpret the note's data.

-Management of the header is abstracted-away from developers who use the `ImmutableSingleton`, `Singleton` and `Set` types.
+Management of the header is abstracted-away from developers who use the `PrivateImmutable`, `Singleton` and `Set` types.

 A private state variable points to one or many notes (depending on the type).
 The note(s) are all valid private state if the note(s) haven't yet been nullified.

-An `ImmutableSingleton` will point to _one_ note over the lifetime of the contract.
+An `PrivateImmutable` will point to _one_ note over the lifetime of the contract.
 This note is a struct of information that is persisted forever.

 A `Singleton` may point to _one_ note at a time.
 But since it's not "immutable", the note that it points to may be [replaced](#replace) by functions of the contract.
 The current value of a `Singleton` is interpreted as the one note which has not-yet been nullified.
 The act of replacing a Singleton's note is how a `Singleton` state may be modified by functions.